List of It's Always Sunny in Philadelphia characters: Luther Mac

-Luther McDonald (Luther Mac) (Gregory Scott Cummins) is Mac's father and a convicted felon.
+Luther McDonald (also referred to as Luther Mac) (Gregory Scott Cummins) is Mac's father and a convicted felon.
 He is tall, has numerous tattoos, and never blinks resulting in a very intimidating appearance.
-Out of fear, he is one of the few people The Gang does not immediately try to manipulate or exploit.
+Out of fear, he is one of the few people the gang does not immediately try to manipulate or exploit.
 The warm and gentle Bonnie Kelly is attracted to Luther's aloof behavior and criminal past.
 In his first appearance ("Dennis and Dee Get a New Dad"), he attempts to get Mac and Charlie (who have come to visit him in prison to bond with him) to smuggle heroin into the prison in their rectums.
 In "Dennis Looks Like a Registered Sex Offender", he is out on parole and convinces Mac to help him "take care of some people" he has listed, including former witnesses in his trial and the judge who sentenced him.
 Charlie and Mac become convinced that he is using them as drivers while making the rounds to murder the people on his list (similar to the movie Collateral) and try to get Luther sent back to prison.
 They fail to do so and Mac is initially relieved when Luther is arrested for violating the parole on his own.
-However, Mac is horrified to learn that Luther was apologizing to the people on his list and didn't harm any of them, and his parole violation occurred when Luther made proscribed plane reservations to leave the state and take Mac and Charlie to the Baseball Hall of Fame.
-Luther calmly tells Mac he had no plans to hurt him before, but once he gets out of prison again, he's definitely going to murder him and Charlie.
+However, Mac is horrified to learn that Luther was apologizing to the people on his list rather than harming any of them, and his parole violation occurred when Luther made proscribed plane reservations to leave the state and take Mac and Charlie to the Baseball Hall of Fame.
+Luther calmly tells Mac he had no plans to hurt him before, but once he gets out of prison again, he is definitely going to murder him and Charlie.
 When he is paroled anew, Mac and Charlie fake their deaths to escape what they believe is his unstoppable wrath.
 Luther forgives Mac for this in a note where he tells his son that he loves him and always had and to stay away from him for the rest of their lives.
 In "Mac Kills His Dad", Luther is the suspect in the beheading of a state official.
-Mac learns that the murder was committed by Luther's presumed lover Eduardo Sanchez and reveals this to Bill Ponderosa, who goes to the police intending to confess the crime himself but decides at the last minute to rat on Eduardo.
+Mac learns that the murder was committed by Luther's lover Eduardo Sanchez and reveals this to Bill Ponderosa, who goes to the police intending to confess the crime himself but decides at the last minute to rat on Eduardo.
 This leads to the other inmates in the jail to think Luther is the rat and it is implied that Luther is attacked by the other inmates as a result.
 When Mac finally comes out of the closet to Luther in the Season 13 finale when Mac does an elaborate ballet performance for the jail inmates, Luther is visibly angry and walks out of the room without any words.